 “…the interplay of instruments and the sense of ensemble were exemplary.”

 The stunning Kegelstatt trio by Mozart, allegedly written in a bowling alley left all amazed….they were quite superb.”

-Her extensive list of recordings for the Chandos label includes the chamber music of Brahms and Weber, trios by Mozart, Bruch and Schumann, and Concertos by Weber, Stanford, Nielsen and Copland.
+Her extensive list of recordings for the Chandos label includes the chamber music of Brahms and Weber, trios by Mozart, Bruch and Schumann, and concertos by Weber, Stanford, Nielsen and Copland.
 She has recorded Malcolm Arnold’s first Clarinet Concerto for EMI, and the Mozart Clarinet Quintet for ASV.
-Her most recent recording, of four concertos written for her by Alun Hoddinott, John McCabe, Edward Harper and Dame Elizabeth Maconchy, was released in 2001 on the Clarinet Classics label.
+Her most recent recording of solo clarinet music on the Clarinet Classics label was released in 2016.
+Five years previously, she released four concertos written for her by Alun Hoddinott, John McCabe, Edward Harper and Dame Elizabeth Maconchy on the same label.